20.1 Regulation of the Brazilian Insurance Market

 All three types of companies must be granted a prior governmental authorization, in order to operate, issued by the Ministry of Finance, after a requirement is presented to SUSEP, and submitted to the CNSP.

-The Resolution CNSP No. 321 of 2015 establishes the minimum capital requirements for the granting of the authorization to operate.
+The Resolution CNSP No. 432 of 2021 establishes the minimum capital requirements for the granting of the authorization to operate.
 The minimum capital is comprised of two portions: the base capital and the risk capital.
-The base capital varies in accordance to the region of the Brazilian territory in which the company wishes to operate.
-To operate in all of Brazil the base capital shall be of R$ 15,000,000.00 for insurance companies; R$ 10,800,000.00 for capitalization companies and R$ 15,000,000.00 for private pension companies.
+The base capital varies in accordance to the region of the Brazilian territory in which the company wishes to operate and according to the size of each Company.
+To operate in all of Brazil the base capital shall be of R$ 15,000,000.00 for insurance companies of larger size, that is, classified as S1 and S2, R$ 8,100,000.00 for insurers classified as S3, R$ 3,960,000.00 for insurers classified as S4, R$ 3,000,000.00 for supervised companies that operate exclusively in microinsurance and R$ 10,800,000.00 for capitalization companies.
 The risk capital is calculated based on a formula that takes into account the underwritten risks, of credit and of market.
-In case of insurance companies that operate exclusively in the field of micro-insurance, the minimum capital will be 20% of the required for an ordinary insurance.

 The insurance companies must maintain provisions to guarantee their operations, pursuant to the criteria set forth by the CNSP and further rules enacted by the SUSEP.
 The investments must be diversified, according to the rules enacted by the National Monetary Council.